shubhamd99/react/README.md

 - next/font - The new @next/font allows you to use Google Fonts (or any custom font) without the browser sending any queries.
 CSS and font files are downloaded at build time with other static assets.

 - next/link - It's a new font system that offers automatic font optimization, the ability to include custom fonts & all these things with no external network queries for increased privacy and efficiency.

+## New Features of Next 14

+### Turbopack (Beta)
+Next 14 brought significant improvements to the Turbopack engine, bringing up to 53% faster local server startup and 94% faster code updates with Fast Refresh.

+### Server Actions (Stable)
+Server Actions became stable in Next 14, allowing you to define functions that run on the server and can be called directly from your React components, simplifying form submissions and data mutations.

+### Metadata Improvements
+A new `viewport` and `generateViewport` API was introduced to separate viewport metadata from other metadata, improving performance and flexibility.

+## New Features of Next 15

+### React 19 Support
+Next 15 is built on top of React 19, supporting new features like the `use` hook, `ref` as a prop, and improved hydration error handling.

+### Turbopack for Development
+Turbopack is now the default for development, providing lightning-fast refresh times and improved build performance.

+### Caching Defaults
+Next 15 changed caching defaults to be more intuitive. `fetch` requests, GET Route Handlers, and Client-side Router Cache are no longer cached by default, making it easier to build dynamic applications without unexpected stale data.

+### `<Form>` Component
+A new `<Form>` component was added to simplify form handling and navigation, providing built-in support for prefetching and client-side navigation on submission.

 ### NextJS Structure, Methods & Configs